Welcome to your new home

 Security

-When entering the main building please ensure that the door is closed properly behind you and do not wedge it open.
-Please do not let strangers into the block or
+If you live in a flat which has a door entry system, please ensure that the door is closed properly behind you, do not wedge it open and do not let strangers into the block.

 Living in a flat is a greater responsibility than a house in many ways as your actions can affect your neighbours safety – and vice versa.
 We have listed below some things you can do to live together more safely: